s3cur3/parameterized_test/README.md

 table syntax.
 Adding this can be particularly helpful if you collaborate with other developers.

+Sample usage of the sigil to ensure the formatter will automatically shrink or expand the columns in the future:
 ```elixir
 param_test "users with editor permissions or better can edit posts",
            ~PARAMS"""